top of page

 Suggested Activities:

-• Look for opportunities to be welcoming to immigrants or other people who seem to be on the periphery of your parish.
+• Look for opportunities to be welcoming to immigrants or other people on the fringe of parish life.
 Introduce yourself to them after church.
 Chat with them at the coffee hour.

 • Research what people in your community are doing to welcome immigrants and look for ways you can be supportive.

-• Encourage others in your parish to help or to get involved when you see needs that can be met.
+• Encourage others in your parish to join in helping when you see needs that can be met.

 In paragraph 14, why do you think Pope Francis says that elderly people often feel lonely and abandoned?